MetOffice/mo-data-services-example-code/http-endpoint-example/README.md

 5. ### Receive the downloads in the objects folder Downloaded files will collect in the "objects" folder.
    Files will be in [NetCDF](http://www.unidata.ucar.edu/software/netcdf/docs/netcdf_introduction.html "UCAR Netcdf documentation")  format and have diagnostics that correspond to the arguments supplied in step 2.
+Note that the filenames will be entirely random, i.e. details of a file's content cannot be inferred from its name.